Suspect (TV series)

 Suspect is a British crime drama television series.
 Adapted by Matt Baker, it is based on the Danish series Face to Face (Forhøret), which was created by Christoffer Boe.
 Suspect premiered on 19 June 2022 on Channel 4.

+It was commissioned for a second series, with Baker being replaced as writer by Joy Wilkinson and David Allison.
+That series began broadcast on 17 July 2024.

 Premise

-A detective retraces the final days of his murdered daughter to discover what happened.
+Detective Danny Frater, after finding his daughter's body in the mortuary, presumably by suicide, retraces her final days to discover what happened, interviewing a range of her acquaintances.

+In series 2, a hypnotherapist is visited by a man who says he wants to quit smoking.
+Under hypnosis he says he kills girls and she must stop him.